dispatchframework/chat-ops/README.md

 ```

 ## Creating Seed Images
 Dispatch comes with few images that are pre-configured for most common use cases.
-Base Images bring support for different
+Base Images bring support for
-programming languages, where as Images build upon them, adding system and runtime dependencies.
-Run
+different programming languages, where as Images build upon them, adding system and runtime dependencies.
+If the base
+images have not been created yet, run:
 ```bash
 dispatch create seed-images
 ```